LinkedIn Analytics: Top 5 Metrics to Track

 How’s your performance?

-All too often, clients obsess over how many clicks their content and LinkedIn ads are receiving.
-But as many seasoned marketers know, it’s the click-through rate that gives you the real insights regarding how relevant & engaging your posts are.
+All too often, clients obsess over how many clicks their content, and LinkedIn ads are receiving.
+But as many seasoned marketers know, it’s the click-through rate that gives you real insights regarding how relevant & engaging your posts are.

 As mentioned before, CTR is the total number of clicks your post receives divided by the total number of impressions.
 It measures the percentage of people who see your post and click through to learn more.